Photorealism in Driving Simulations: Blending Generative Adversarial Image Synthesis with Rendering: Related work

-\textbf{Conditional generative adversarial image synthesis.} On the other hand, conditional GANs \cite{isola2017image,chen2017photographic,park2019semantic,qi2018semi,wang2018video, wang2018high} have been effectively used for image synthesis while retaining a semantic constraint.
+\textbf{Conditional generative adversarial image synthesis.} On the other hand, conditional GANs \cite{isola2017image,chen2017photographic,park2019semantic,qi2018semi,wang2018video, wang2018high}, \cite{wang2019example} have been effectively used for image synthesis while retaining a semantic constraint.
 Typically, this constraint is a pixel-wise semantic segmentation mask, but other modalities such as text \cite{reed2016generative} have also been used.
-One limiting factor for cGANs is the paired data requirement.
-The dataset must contain semantic segmentation masks and the corresponding real-world images together.
-Building such annotated and paired datasets are labor-intensive.
+One limiting factor for Conditional GAN (cGAN) is the paired data requirement.
+The dataset must contain semantic segmentation masks and the corresponding real-world images.
+Building such paired datasets is labor-intensive because every real-world image needs a corresponding semantic segmentation label assigned by a human annotator.

-\textbf{Cycle-consistency and domain adaptation.} Cycle consistent GANs and unsupervised domain adaptation techniques remove the paired dataset requirement \cite{deng2018image,hoffman2018cycada, bousmalis2017unsupervised, liu2016coupled, zhu2017unpaired, tzeng2017adversarial, bousmalis2017unsupervised}.
-These works have illustrated that high fidelity image-to-image translation and style transfer can be realized with unpaired data also.
-Style transfer is very promising and has a huge application range.
-For example, CyCADA \cite{hoffman2018cycada} can translate a game engine generated image into a corresponding photo-realistic image.
-However, the fully-rendered game engine generated image must still \textit{exist} for CyCADA to translate it into the photo-realism domain.
+\textbf{Cycle-consistency and domain adaptation.} Cycle consistent GANs and unsupervised domain adaptation techniques make the paired dataset requirement uneccessary \cite{deng2018image,hoffman2018cycada, bousmalis2017unsupervised, liu2016coupled, zhu2017unpaired, tzeng2017adversarial, bousmalis2017unsupervised}.
+These works have illustrated that high fidelity image synthesis can also be achieved with unpaired data.
+Cycle-consistency is very promising and has a huge application range.
+For example, CyCADA \cite{hoffman2018cycada} can translate an existing game-engine generated image into a photorealistic image.

-As far as we know, the aforementioned GAN-based image synthesis techniques have not been integrated into computer graphics pipelines until now.
-Our contribution is novel in this regard.
-We propose to use simple 3D models radiant with unique class color-codes without textures to form a 2D semantic image first.
+The aforementioned GAN-based image synthesis techniques have not been integrated into driving simulation pipelines until now.
+This contribution makes our proposed method novel.
+We propose to use simple 3D models radiant with unique class color-codes without textures to form a 2D semantic image.
 This image is analogous to a 2D semantic segmentation mask.
-Then, state-of-the-art GAN-based image synthesizers trained on real-world datasets can be used to generate RGB imagery.
+Then, a state-of-the-art GAN-based image synthesizer trained on real-world datasets is used to generate RGB imagery.
 We tried both cGAN and Cy-GAN variants.
 Additionally, we render certain important objects of interest, such as cars in an urban scene, with Unreal Engine 4.
-The blended image is much more realistic and retains the semantic layout of the scene better.
+Images obtained by blending the partial-render foreground and GAN background are more realistic.
+Blended images also retain the semantic layout of the scene better.